 Instructions Regarding Beta Blockers

-Beta Blockers are used to treat high blood pressure, heart disease, glaucoma and migraines.
-If you are currently taking a Beta Blocker you will need to check with the doctor who prescribed it to see if you may safely stop this medication for 3 days prior to testing.
-You will not be able to receive allergy injections while taking a Beta Blocker.
+Beta Blockers are used to treat high blood pressure, heart disease, glaucoma and other things such as migraines.
+If you are currently taking a Beta Blocker, you will need to check with the doctor who prescribed it to see if you may safely stop this medication for 7 days prior to testing.
+You will not be able to receive the standard allergy test or allergy injections while taking a Beta Blocker.
 Your prescribing doctor may want to switch you to a different class of medications if you are considering allergy treatment after your testing is completed.
+If your prescribing doctor does not feel switching your current beta blocker is right for you, other options for testing and treatment can be discussed.

 Common Beta Blockers